We are proud to be a #BESTofFLORIDA winner 2024 & 2025! Vote for us in 2026 here

 Dr. Hanna Kallstrom, Psy.D.

-Dr. Hanna Kallstrom is the founder of Bright Future Psychology and a licensed School Psychologist with 15 years of experience working with children, teens, adults, their families, and schools.
-She specializes in assessing and diagnosing neurodevelopmental disorders such as autism, ADHD, and learning disorders.
 In addition to her professional experience, she also has personal experience as a parent of twice exceptional children with diagnoses of ASD and ADHD.
 This has given her the insight of a parent’s perspective along with the skills, understanding, and patience to circumvent emotional, behavioral, and attentional challenges that may arise during sessions.
 She enjoys discovering each client's unique profile of strengths and needs to tailor recommendations to support academic learning, cognitive skills, and social emotional, executive, and independent functioning.

 Janice Moore, Ed.S, NCSP